lorigreensmith06/AIML_Capstone/README.md

 ![Description](images/incorrect_predictions.png)
 Here were some of the results based on my initial tests.
 The most successful model in my initial tests was the KNN Classifier with a 72.5% accuracy.
-With 20462 items in the dataset, SVN was stuck.
+With 20462 items in the dataset, SVM was stuck.
-I found that SVN was taking too long to process after a half hour of waiting for a result.
-I ended up using decomposition with PCA to reduce the number of points to send to SVN down to 100.
+I found that SVM was taking too long to process after a half hour of waiting for a result.
+I ended up using decomposition with PCA to reduce the number of points to send to SVM down to 100.
 This significantly improved performance, and the accuracy increased to 78%, despite some known issues in the dataset and label quality.

 ![Description](images/initial_model_accuracies.png)
 ![Description](images/test_train_acc.png)